 In the first 6 months of life, eczema will usually

 Eczema often develops on a baby’s elbows and knees between 6 and 12 months of age.

 It will sometimes also spread to other areas, but it does not affect the diaper area.
 A rash in this area may be a diaper rash.

 Neonatal acne will usually go away by itself within a few weeks or months.
 It does not generally require treatment.

-The American Academy of Dermatology offer the following skin care tips for babies with neonatal acne:
+The American Academy of Dermatology offers the following skin care tips for babies with neonatal acne.
+A person should: